Metric Entropy and the Optimal Prediction of Chaotic Signals

-Heuristically, the theorem says that with probability 1.
+Heuristically, the theorem says that

+with probability 1.
 Here $H$ is entropy in a sense that will be described.
-A predictor is optimal if it predicts the signal in the interval $\bigl[T,T+t_{f}\bigr)$ and with probability 1 and for any $\epsilon>0$.
+A predictor is optimal if it predicts the signal in the interval $\bigl[T,T+t_{f}\bigr)$ and

+with probability 1 and for any $\epsilon>0$.
 In Section 5, we discuss current predictors and point out why they are necessarily suboptimal.
-From Section 6 onwards, we develop a few ideas that take us closer to a general purpose optimal predictor for chaotic signals.
+In Sections 6 and 7, we develop a few ideas that take us closer to a general purpose optimal predictor for chaotic signals.

-More introductory remarks can be made about the contents of the later sections.
-To bring this introduction to a close, we defer those remarks to later sections and point out a few aspects of the prediction problem that we do not consider.